laoluafolami/aws-load-balancer-project/README.md

-# 🛒 Load-Balanced E-Commerce Website on AWS (Using Diagram IPs)
+# 🛒 Load-Balanced E-Commerce Website on AWS (Using AWS Load Balancer)

 This project demonstrates how to deploy a highly available e-commerce website using **Amazon Web Services (AWS)**.
 It uses **two EC2 instances**, an **Application Load Balancer (ALB)**, and a custom **VPC with public subnets** — configured exactly as shown in the architecture diagram.